beeware/toga/docs/index.rst

 In your virtualenv, install Toga, and then run it::

-    $ pip install toga
+    $ pip install toga-demo
-    $ toga
+    $ toga-demo

-This will pop up a GUI window.
+This will pop up a GUI window showing the full range of widgets available to an application using Toga.

 Problems using virtualenv under Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~